Infinest/AGBSUBS3-01/README.md

 The JED files used for programming can be found in the folder "FPGA".

-For this use the JED file that corresponds to your PCB version:
+Use the JED file that corresponds to your PCB version:

 * AGBSUBS3-01.jed => 2 layer PCB version using old donor chips
 * AGBSUBS3-01-M.jed => 4 layer PCB version using modern alternative chips

-Use the official Lattice Diamond Programmer software and a compatible programmer to flash the jed onto the FPGA.
+Use the official Lattice Diamond Programmer software and a compatible programmer to flash the jed file onto the FPGA.